 Bookimed offers free expert assistance.
 A personal medical coordinator supports you before, during, and after your treatment, solving any issues.
 You're never alone on your Heart Surgery treatment journey.

-Over 20+ years in cardiology, Dr. Ahn Tae Hoon leads the Cardiovascular Center at Na-Eun Hospital with expertise in coronary artery and heart valve conditions.
+Over 44 years of experience in cardiology, Dr. Ahn Tae Hoon leads the Cardiovascular Center at Na-Eun Hospital with expertise in coronary artery and heart valve conditions.

 Professor Sung-Ho Kim, MD, MS, PhD, is a pediatric cardiologist and congenital heart disease specialist with more than 40 years of experience.
 He trained at Hanyang University College of Medicine (MD) and Hanyang University Graduate School (MS, PhD).
 He helped advance catheter-based treatment of ASD, VSD, tetralogy of Fallot, and other defects.
 This work reduced the need for open-heart surgery.
 He has performed more than 1,200 pediatric and congenital cardiac interventions.